JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Transform

 Query and Extend can be combined to build powerful transformation pipelines.
-To better illustrate this we will use **dask.bag_cube** for that example.
+To better illustrate this we will use **dask.bag_cube** for the example.

 ```python
 >>> from kartothek.io.dask.bag_cube import (